-CE Performance District Licensing Dog Control Elected Member Appeals Subcommittee Governance Traffic and Parking Review Committee Committee Conduct Committee Subcommittee Subcommittee Committee Mayor Boult Bill Unwin All elected members of All elected members of the Councillor Clark(Chair) Mayor Boult Infrastructure Committee Councillor MacLeod (Chair) the Council of which Council The quorum is Any two members of Councillor MacLeod (Councillor Smith) (Chair) Councillor MacDonald Lyal Cocks any three may form a three, one of whom must the Planning and Chief Executive Chair of Community and John Mann hearings panel. be the Mayor (or the Strategy Committee.
-Services Committee Michael MacAvoy Deputy Mayor where a (Councillor Ferguson) (CODC) complaint relates to the General Manager Planning Bob McNeil (CODC) Mayor) who will be the and Development Neil Gillespie (CODC) Chair.
-General Manager Finance, Murray Clearwater Legal and Regulatory (appointed 9 March 2017) Appointed 6 October 2016
+CE Performance District Licensing Dog Control Elected Member Governance Review Committee Committee Conduct Committee Subcommittee Committee Mayor Lewers Lyal Cocks All elected members of the All elected members of the Mayor Lewers Councillor Cocks John Mann Council of which any three Council Councillor Smith Councillor Guy Christopher Cooney may form a hearings panel.
+The quorum is three, one of Chief Executive , Nicola Vryenhoek whom must be the Mayor (or the Philip Jones Deputy Mayor where a complaint Neil Gillespie (CODC) relates to the Mayor) who will be Brett Pay (CODC) the Chair. lan Cooney (CODC)